 Legal guides consistently rank Stéphane in the top tier.
 He is the only lawyer singled out by Chambers Global for its highest "Senior Statesman" ranking for Africa-wide Projects & Energy and received a "Lifetime Achievement Award" at the Chambers Africa Awards 2021 in recognition of his contribution to the legal profession and to the practice of law across the African continent.
 He is also ranked by Chambers Global in band 1 for Global-wide Business & Human Rights.

-He is a member of the Advisory Board of the Business & Human Rights Project of the American Bar Association's Center for Human Rights, as well as former Co-Chairman of the International Bar Association's CSR work group.
+Stéphane is a member of the Advisory Board of the Business & Human Rights Project of the American Bar Association's Center for Human Rights; as well as a member of the Social Impacts, Project Affected Communities and Indigenous Peoples organisations of the Chamber of the Hydropower Sustainability Assessment Council.
+He is also a former co-Chair of the International Bar Association's CSR work group.

 Stephane’s recent experience includes advising:

 - CMOC on its US$2.65 billion acquisition of Freeport's indirect 56% interest in the world-class Tenke Fungurume copper-cobalt mine in DRC, including comprehensive legal due diligence in close liaison with local counsel

 - Rio Tinto on numerous aspects of its Simandou iron ore integrated mining and infrastructure project in Guinea

 - B2Gold on various matters (both contentious and non-contentious) relating to its Fekola Project in Mali